blockdudes/enso-usdc-swap/README.md

 # USDC Swap

-This repo is showcase that we know how to use Enso Finance Bundler
+This repo is a simple showcase that we know how to use Enso Finance Bundler, by swapping USDC to alUSD on mainnet fork

 ## Setup